DoctorDerek/kos.github.io/data/home-internet-in-kingston-ontario/high-speed-cable.md

       downloadSpeed: "40.0 MBPS",
       dataTransfer: "300 GB",
       packageDescription: "For active families and multiple users.
-All the features with more speed and data", },
+All the features with more speed and data",
+      promotionHeading: "Make It Unlimited",
+      promotionSubheading: "Add Unlimited Data for only",
+      promotionPricePerMonth: "10.00",
+      promotionFootnotes: "2",
+    },
     {
       packageName: "CABLE 60",